-Figure 12: Percentage of the test occasions meeting primary (35 cfu/100 ml) and secondary (230 cfu/100ml) contact recreational water quality guidelines, at three locations within Lake Illawarra from October 2022-April 2023.
+Figure 14: Percentage of the test occasions meeting primary (35 cfu/100 ml) and secondary (230 cfu/100ml) contact recreational water quality guidelines, at three locations within Lake Illawarra from October 2023-April 2024.

-Figure 13: Plot of enterococci concentrations against rainfall from October 2022-April 2023
+Figure 15: Plot of enterococci concentrations against rainfall from October 2023-April 2024

-5 Conclusion
+6 Conclusion

-This report has reviewed selected parameters and indicators to describe the water quality and estuary health condition in Lake Illawarra for the period May 2022 to April 2023, and for trends in estuary health since 2013.
+This report has reviewed selected parameters and indicators to describe the water quality and estuary health condition in Lake Illawarra for the period May 2023 to April 2024, and for trends in estuary health since 2013.
 Recreational water quality has also been monitored over the summer period.
-The indicators are nitrogen and phosphorus concentrations, turbidity and chlorophyll-a for estuary health, and the bacterial species enterococci for recreational water quality.
+The indicators are nitrogen and phosphorus concentrations, turbidity and chlorophyll- α for estuary health, and the bacterial species enterococci for recreational water quality.

 A diverse range of factors can influence water quality including residence times as set by mainly circulation patterns and freshwater inputs, sediment fluxes and geomorphological processes.
 Evidence for strong spatial variation in nutrient values and turbidity around the lake, as noted in previous reports, has been reinforced with recent data.
 Water quality at the foreshore edge sites show greater variation and more exceedances of the ANZECC guidelines or trigger values than the in-lake sites.
 This is to be expected given the lake edge sites are closer to the freshwater catchment inputs and are not as greatly flushed as the in-lake sites.
 Also, the foreshore sites are generally shallower than the in-lake zones, and are dominated by muddy bottom sediments, except around the eastern margin where sediments are sandier.
-These mud-dominated edge sites can generally be expected to be more turbid than the sites around the entrance and in the deeper in-lake zones, as any turbulence in the water caused by wind or boating activities can guickly mobilise the bottom sediments.
+These mud-dominated edge sites can generally be expected to be more turbid than the sites around the entrance and in the deeper in-lake zones, as any turbulence in the water caused by wind or boating activities can quickly mobilise the bottom sediments.
 The spatial differences also reinforce that the residence time for the more central portion of Lake Illawarra is shorter than that for the more enclosed areas of the lake (e.g., Griffins Bay).
 Longer residence times in the more enclosed areas north in the lake and some sections in the south, where water quality can be poor, mean that catchment inputs have more time to be incorporated into bottom sediments.
 These sediments are part of the internal nutrient reserves that feed the water column, contributing in part to the poor water quality observed in these areas, particularly at Site 6 Griffins Bay and Site 4 Burroo Bay.

 Temporal variations in water quality can be evident over different timescales.
-For this year through seasonal differences were not as apparent, largely because there was high rainfall during the winter months.
-The results show seasonal differences were not overly apparent.
+In past years this seasonal differences have not been very apparent, largely because there was high rainfall during the winter months.
+The results for this sampling period show seasonal differences were apparent.
 Over the summer months (November to April) when temperatures and daylight hours are greater than in the winter months (May to November), higher nutrient and chlorophyll-a concentrations are known to be present in estuarine waters.
 This seasonal pattern is not uncommon and has been observed in other waterbodies, regardless of rainfall conditions.
-This was only noticeable for total phosphorous during this sampling period, where higher values of total phosphorus were evident over the spring and summer.
-This suggests that there must be internal sources within the lake, such as phosphorous rich bottom sediments which release nutrients into the water column over the summer months.
+This was noticeable for nutrients and chlorophylla during this sampling period but was also related to the much higher rainfall over the summer compared to the winter months.
+Rainfall and hence freshwater discharge continues to be an influential factor on the water quality of the Lake.